ZerBea/wifi_laboratory/README.md

 tcpdump to create BPF code

-Raspberry Pi onboard WiFi chip msut be disabled by boot options: dtoverlay=pi3-disable-wifi
+Raspberry Pi onboard WiFi chip must be disabled by boot options: dtoverlay=pi3-disable-wifi

 General workflow
 --------------

-connect 1, 2, 3 or 4 WiFi adpater
+connect WiFi adpater

-run hcxlabxxxx tool (at the moment only hcxlabdeauth)
+run hcxlabxxxx tool

-$ sudo hcxlabdeauth --bpfc=own.bpfc

-output (depending on the interfaces) will look like this

-0 wlp39s0f3u1u1u2 scanlist:2 3 4 5 7 8 9 10 12 13

-1 wlp39s0f3u1u4 channel:1

-2 wlp39s0f3u1u1u4 channel:6

-3 wlp39s0f3u1u3 channel:11

-entering main loop...

-hcxlabxxxx will create 4 files which contain the recorded traffic
+hcxlabxxxx will create a pcapng file which contain the recorded traffic

-20210219010816-wlp39s0f3u1u1u2.pcapng

-20210219010816-wlp39s0f3u1u1u4.pcapng

-20210219010816-wlp39s0f3u1u3.pcapng

-20210219010816-wlp39s0f3u1u4.pcapng

-Traffic on a single interface can be monitored by tshark or Wireshark on the fly
+Traffic can be monitored by tshark or Wireshark on the fly

 Lessons learned (to be continued)
 --------------

-A beautiful status output make the attack tool slow and sluggish
+A beautiful status output make the attack tool slow and sluggish.

 Too many featues make the attack tool slow and sluggish.

-Response time behavior becomes very bad
+Response time behavior becomes very bad.

-A Raspberry Pi is not able to handle more tha one interface!
+A Raspberry Pi is not able to handle more than one interface!